tarqd/ld-terraform-evaluate/README.md

 # Overview

-This is a simple example of evaluating LaunchDarkly feature flags within terraform using the external data provider.
+This is a simple example of evaluating LaunchDarkly feature flags within terraform using the hashicorp/http provider.

 # System Requirements